 This is not apostasy.
-This is growing up.
-And while it feels like loss, it may be the most important spiritual transition of your life.
+It is growing up.
+And while it feels like loss — because it is loss, in a real sense — it may also be the most important spiritual transition of your life.
+The faith you are outgrowing was real.
+But the faith you are growing into can bear more weight.

 Faith Was Always Meant to Mature